Ryan-the-hito/Raspberry/README.md

 ### One-click Application Launch, Smooth Operation

-Like all startup software, a left-click on the icon of a certain software will open and run that software.
+Like all startup softwares, a left-click on the icon of a certain software will open and run that software.
 If a group is clicked, the group will be opened.

-In addition to clicking, Raspberry has also added the double-click method, which can be used to exit the interface, rename by double-clicking, and so on.
+In addition to clicking, Raspberry has also added double-click to the interface, which can be used to exit the interface, rename by double-clicking, and so on.

 https://github.com/user-attachments/assets/efa1de8d-48ad-4aec-996f-f4d6dcd7bbd3